The Queen (2006 film): Portraying the Queen

-Mirren says transforming herself into the Queen came almost naturally after the wig and glasses, since she shares a default facial expression—a slightly downturned mouth—with the monarch.
+Mirren says transforming herself into the Queen came almost naturally after the wig and glasses, since she shares her resting facial expression—a slightly downturned mouth—with the monarch.
 She regularly reviewed film and video footage of Elizabeth and kept photographs in her trailer during production.
 She also undertook extensive voice coaching, faithfully reproducing the Queen's delivery of her televised speech to the world.
 Morgan has said that her performance was so convincing that, by the end of production, crew members who had been accustomed to slouching or relaxing when they addressed her were standing straight up and respectfully folding their hands behind their backs.
 Mirren arranged to spend time off-camera with the supporting cast playing other members of the Royal Family, including James Cromwell, Alex Jennings and Sylvia Syms so they would be as comfortable with each other as a real family.

 To enhance the contrast of their different worlds, shots involving the Queen were taken in 35mm film and those of Tony Blair in 16mm film.